employee equity compensation in tech startups

 You can do that using the Exercise Tax Calculator.

-Unfortunately, for many the cost will be so high it’s unaffordable.
+Unfortunately, for many people, the cost will be so high it’s unaffordable.
 Luckily, there are a couple of alternative ways to cover the costs.

 Secfi offers non-recourse financing to employees of select companies.

 If you’re eligible, our financing allows you to purchase your options prior to an IPO without spending your own money.